filrak/vsf/docs/rfc/nuxt-theme.md

 - cms
 - If they want to use Storefront UI or just leave templates empty (just pull data)

-We can use templating engine like [handlebars](https://handlebarsjs.com) to conditionally generate parts of the template based on CLI options
+We can use templating engine like [handlebars](https://handlebarsjs.com) or [ejs](https://ejs.co/) to conditionally generate parts of the template based on CLI options.

 ## Developers preview